duolu/pyrotation/README.md

 1. The three Euler angles can be directly controlled by the three sliders.
 All three angles are in `[-180, +180]` degrees.
 Even in the gimbal lock case, where the pitch angle is -90 degree or +90 degree, the yaw angle and the roll angle can be independently controlled, though their effects would be indistinguishable in this case.

-### Demo of Rotation Matrix Representation of a 3D Rotation
+### Demo of the Rotation Matrix Representation of a 3D Rotation

 ![rotation matrix annotation.](figures/rotation_matrix_annotated.png)                <img src="https://github.com/duolu/pyrotation/blob/master/figures/rotation_matrix.gif" width="350">